thacherT1D/webdevstuff/Javascript_and_the_Browser/jQuery_Events.desc.md

 });
 ```

-Using the `on()` function binds an event handler callback to a target DOM element.
-This means the value of the `this` variable inside inside a callback is the DOM element target.
+Using the `on()` function binds a callback to a target DOM element.
+This means the value of the `this` variable inside the callback is the targeted DOM element.

 ```javascript
 $('button').on('click', function() {